When are shows?

 We suggest telling your story aloud at least three or four times, either to yourself or even better, to a willing listener, with a timer handy.
 Keep it to five minutes, so we don’t obnoxiously interrupt you.
 Personality goes a long way, but plot counts too.

 If you’re the type that likes to write, go ahead and sketch out your story, perhaps the key points, but remember, no notes on stage.
-Don’t get up and give us a speech or recite a memorized essay (though planning out first and last lines is effective), and no stand-up routines either, we’re after stories.
+Don’t get up and deliver a speech or recite a memorized essay (though planning out first and last lines is very effective), and no stand-up routines either, we’re after stories.

 Are stories recorded?

-We record audio at each show.
-Sometimes video.
-So storytellers are encouraged to consider both the privileges and caveats of posterity.
+We record audio at each show, and storytellers are encouraged to consider both the privileges and caveats of posterity.
 You can listen to stories from our archive here.

 Our Photographer-in-Residence captures portraits of each storyteller on stage.

-Storytellers give us their expressed permission to record and distribute their stories, though they always have the choice to opt out of having their stories and likeness posted publicly afterwards.
-We like to remind them that regardless, the audience cannot unhear what has been said.
+Storytellers give us their expressed permission to record and share their stories, though they always have the choice to opt out of having their stories and likeness posted publicly afterwards.
+We always remind them that regardless, the folks in the room cannot unhear what they've said.

 How can I get involved?